MiraCostaCS/cs220/about.md

 title: About
 ---

-# NOTE THIS IS FOR CS2ZTC, CHANGE INFO BELOW AS NEEDED

 <p class="message">
 "Culturally sustaining pedagogy exists wherever education sustains the lifeways of communities who have been and continue to be damaged and erased through schooling." -Django Paris
 </p>